-Senior integration course for Biblical Studies majors.
+Senior integration course for students in the Biblical Studies concentration of the Ministry Studies major.
 Students will review fundamental knowledge and skills learned from core studies and will complete an unguided exegetical paper project demonstrating the skills of biblical hermeneutics - observation and analysis of the biblical language and text in its historical setting, synthesizing biblical knowledge, and integrating biblical principles for contemporary application.
 Exegetical paper projects will be submitted for peer review.
 Prerequisite: Senior standing.
 Three semester hours credit.
+GRADUATE ACADEMICS